The 2024 International Town & Gown Association's City & University Relations Conference

-Hosted by Colorado State University and the City of Fort Collins, Colorado
+Hosted by the University of Maryland and City of College Park

 Background and Invitation to Submit

 The City of College Park and University of Maryland, College Park invite you to apply to be a presenter at the 2024 ITGA City & University Relations Conference, “The Power of Partnerships: Solving Grand Challenges Together," June 5 through June 7, 2024.
 This year’s theme is inspired by University of Maryland President Dr. Darryll Pines’ campus-wide commitment to addressing unprecedented global challenges through the exchange of stories, collaborative exploration of issues, and the pursuit of innovative solutions.
 Some challenges in the conference sessions we will tackle through this theme include community & civic engagement, social injustice, health and safety, racial equity, disparities in education, and climate change.

 The conference program tracks are designed to encourage presentations that will inform and inspire the future of our communities through classroom and mobile sessions, and will allow for a broad range of discussions to address society’s grand challenges – on our campuses, in our towns, or around the world.
 For any questions about your proposal, please contact